CloverBibi/-Onmyoji/README.md

 # -Onmyoji
-uesd for ganing Yuhun/Juexing automatically need software: anjianjingling & sandbox(for double)
+uesd for ganing Yuhun/Juexing automatically in the background. need software: anjianjingling & sandbox(for double).